dmbarbour/glas/docs/GlasApps.md

 This API is useful for adding timestamps to received messages or waiting on the clock, but useless for profiling. *Profiling* will instead be supported via annotations.

+## Environment Variables

+The configuration controls an application's view of host resources, including OS environment variables.
+However, this isn't all bad: the configuration can easily support an environment of structured data instead of flat strings, and conveniently supports application-specific environments.

+A minimum viable API:

+* `sys.env.get(Query)` - asks the configuration to evaluate a function in the configured environment with a given Query parameter.
+This will either fail or return some data.

+The configuration would have access to OS environment variables and application settings.
+The application cannot directly access OS environment variables, but the configuration may choose to forward them under some conventions.
+It isn't possible to set environment variables, but the application namespace can easily control the environment exposed to a hierarchical subprogram.

+A weakness of this API is that we cannot directly browse environment variables.
+This might be mitigated by developing some conventions for browsing, e.g. querying an index.

+## Command Line Arguments

+I propose to present arguments together with the environment.
+Unlike the OS environment variables, the configuration does not observe or intercept these arguments.

+* `sys.env.args` - a list of strings, the arguments to the application.

+One area where I break tradition is that the arguments don't include executable names.
+Including executable names would be awkward and break abstractions in context of staged applications.
+However, applications may have access to this information via reflection APIs.

 ## Data Representation?
 Defer.